wp-plugins/google-seo-author-snippets/Readme.txt

 == Upgrade Notice ==

+= 1.2.4 =    Upgrade for bug free experience

-= 1.2.3=    Upgrade for more bug fixes
+= 1.2.3 =    Upgrade for more bug fixes

 = 1.2.2 =   Upgrade for reviews and bug fixes